 Can these cockroaches get into apartments and cause harm here?

 It is not surprising that, actively running between the bushes, these England cockroaches can climb the walls of houses and sometimes even get inside the premises.
 Fortunately, they are not dangerous here: they do no harm, do not breed inside houses and do not spoil food supplies.
+They can not find food indoors and therefore, can not live in apartments for a long and, even more so, cannot reproduce here.
+In fact, their impact on an apartment is no different from that of ladybugs or moths that occasionally fly in.
+Therefore, there’s no need to be afraid of them or worry when encountering them in your home.
 It is only important not to confuse them with German cockroaches, to which they are very similar.
 I was explaining how to distinguish them from German cockroaches for sure:

 So if you meet such insects in your home, just throw them out the window: let them develop new territories and open a new page in the evolution of life in Europe.